kuldeep059/Tictactoe/README.md

 # Tictactoe
-Your Java code implements a simple Tic-Tac-Toe game using Swing for the GUI.
-Here's a breakdown of its functionality:
+The Java code implements a simple Tic-Tac-Toe game using Swing for the GUI.

-# Introduction
-The game checks for win conditions after each move.
-It displays the winner or if the game ends in a tie.

 Tic-Tc-Toe is a Java-based project designed to help users play tic tac toe game through an intuitive Graphical User Interface (GUI).
 The game is played on a 3x3 grid.
 Players take turns clicking buttons to place their respective marks (X or O).

 # Features
  1. Graphical User Interface (GUI)